russgray/locust-runner/README.md

-# python-nose-runner
+# locust-runner
-Simple docker image to run a set of python tests using nose and produce xunit output
+Simple docker image to run locust load-testing using test files mounted as a volume